Chocolate For Kids: History, Benefits, And Fun Facts

 Healthy Chocolate Options For Kids

 Chocolates come in myriad forms and varieties.
 Dark chocolate is the healthier option because it contains cocoa and less sugar, fat or milk.
 However, few kids like dark chocolate, because of its bitter taste.
 Most of them like the commonly available milk chocolates, which have a lot of sugar and fat.
-Some chocolates even contain caffeine that can affect your child’s moods.
+Some chocolates even contain caffeine that can affect your child’s mood.
 Read labels on the chocolate hampers to ensure it does not have any caffeine.

 To choose the right kind of chocolate, in the right amounts for your child, remember these tips.